telepresenceio/telepresence/docs/v2.6/reference/cluster-config.md

 ## Mutating Webhook

-Telepresence uses a Mutating Webhook to inject the [Traffic Agent](../architecture/#traffic-agent) sidecar container and update the port definitions.
-This means that an intercepted workload (Deployment, StatefulSet, ReplicaSet) will remain untouched and in sync as far as GitOps workflows (such as ArgoCD) are concerned.
+By default, Telepresence updates the intercepted workload (Deployment, StatefulSet, ReplicaSet) template to add the [Traffic Agent](../architecture/#traffic-agent) sidecar container and update the port definitions.
+If you use GitOps workflows (with tools like ArgoCD) to automatically update your cluster so that it reflects the desired state from an external Git repository, this behavior can make your workload out of sync with that external desired state.

-The injection will happen on demand the first time an attempt is made to intercept the workload.
+To solve this issue, you can use Telepresence's Mutating Webhook alternative mechanism.
+Intercepted workloads will then stay untouched and only the underlying pods will be modified to inject the Traffic Agent sidecar container and update the port definitions.

-If you want to prevent that the injection ever happens, simply add the `telepresence.getambassador.io/inject-traffic-agent: disabled` annotation to your workload template's annotations:
+Simply add the `telepresence.getambassador.io/inject-traffic-agent: enabled` annotation to your workload template's annotations:

 ```diff
  spec: